brevdev/brev-docs/docs/howto/connect-via-emacs.md

 ```

-wait until your workspace is done deploying and then run in a seperate terminal
+Wait until your workspace is done deploying and then, in a seperate terminal, run `brev up`:

 ```shell
 $ brev up